-I hope you have enjoyed this “What is ZCash” review!
-I know it’s been a long read, but if you followed it from start to finish, you should now have a much better idea of what is ZCash and how it can be applied to the real world.
+I hope you have enjoyed this “What is ZCash?” review!
+I know it’s been a long read, but if you followed it from start to finish, you should now have a much better idea of what is ZCash and how it can be applied in the real world.

-I’ve covered everything from — why ZCash was built, to how it can be used.
+I’ve covered everything from the reason why ZCash was built to how it can be used.
 So, do you think it has the right specifications to become a global payment system?
 To be honest, I think it performs much better than Bitcoin, but the developers need to improve on its scalability.

-Also, what do you think about mining ZCash?
-ZCash mining hardware is much cheaper than doing it with Bitcoin, so it could be a good idea to take a look further into that.
+Zcash mining hardware is much cheaper compared to Bitcoin, so it could be a good idea to take a closer look into that.